codeSTACKr/codeSTACKr/README.md

-### Hi there, I'm Jesse - aka [codeSTACKr][website] 👋
+### Hi there, I'm Alvis - aka [alvisf][website] 👋

-## I'm a Husband, Father, Developer, and Teacher!
+## I'm a Developer and DevOps Engineer!

-- 🔭 I’m currently working on a [VS Code Course][website]!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning the world of DevOps
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to upskill myself
 - 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I love to play Guitar, Bass, piano and drums

 ### Connect with me: